-The Barristers Club Racial Justice Initiative and Solo and Small Firm Section along with The Asian American Bar Association of the Greater Bay Area and Black Women Lawyers Association of Northern California present
+The Barristers Club Racial Justice Initiative and Barristers Solo and Small Firm Section along with The Women’s Impact Network Committee, The Asian American Bar Association of the Greater Bay Area, Black Women Lawyers Association of Northern California, The Mother Attorneys Mentoring Association of Seattle and Bay Area Lawyers for Individual Freedom present

 Women & Minority Owned Law Firms

 Addressing Intersectionality in Law Practice and Ownership of Law Firms

 ||1 Hour in Recognition and Elimination of Bias